Shantanu2003-alt/ShantanuMishra-langgraph-MAT496/README.md

 Learnings:

 Private states help to hide the intermediate steps of nodes when we do not need to show their outputs.
-Private states help the nodes to share temporary data without affecting the main graph output.
+Private states also help the nodes to share temporary data without affecting the main graph output.
 I also learned how input and output schemas let us control exactly what data enters and leaves the graph.
 Overall, multiple schemas give us more control over how the information moves and how it is showed in the workflow.